by Simon Lord

 Members are required to abide by a Code of Practice which sets minimum standards for franchising.
 However, it should be noted that the majority of franchise systems (including many of the larger systems) are not members of the Association and are not bound by the Code - only around a third of all franchisors opperating in New Zealand are members.

 The Association also promotes the New Zealand Franchise Awards.
 The Westpac New Zealand Franchise Awards are based on the international quality criteria of the Malcolm Baldrige awards, and have helped to raise the standards of NZ's best franchises to the highest international level.

 These franchises differ vastly in numbers from the 800-plus franchisees of Green Acres to the one or two of the new start-up systems.
-The 2017 survey conducted jointly by Massey University in NZ and Australia's Griffith University suggested that there are around 37,000 franchised outlets in New Zealand - well up from the 2012 figure.
+The 2021 survey conducted by Massey University suggested that there are around 32,500 franchised outlets in New Zealand.

 Importing systems from New Zealand

 Approximately one quarter of New Zealand franchises have already expanded overseas, often starting with Australia.
 Given the limited size of the New Zealand market, this is a logical step for NZ franchisors - it would also be fair to say that a franchise which can be made to be profitable here can often have tremendous potential overseas.
 Fastway Couriers, founded in the Hawkes Bay, is the world's largest courier franchise while New Zealand Natural ice cream has over 500 franchised stores in 13 countries.
 BurgerFuel, sKids (franchising internationally as Sherpa Kids) and Esquires Coffee Houses are other examples of NZ franchises expanding globally.